Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Termination Detection of Algorithm

 \begin{definition} Let $v$ be a node.
 Let $t$ be a round number of the spreading algorithm.
 The variable $Z_v^t$ is said to be well-formed if there exists an identifier $Id$ such that $Z_v^t=\alpha(Id)$. \end{definition}

-Each node $v$ is equipped with a boolean variable $Term_v$ which is $true$ iff $v$ and all of its subtree have terminated.
-Whenever a rule of the spreading algorithm is applied to node $v$, the variable $Term_v$ is set to $false$, and a signal is sent to its neighbours to indicate that $Term_v=false$.
+To determine if $Z_v^t$ is well-formed, node $v$ can check whether $\mid Z_v^t\mid = 2j+1$, where $j$ is the number of $1$'s before the first $0$.
+Each node $v$ is equipped with a boolean variable $Term_v$ which is $true$ iff $v$ and all of its subtrees have terminated.
+Whenever a rule of the spreading algorithm is applied to node $v$ or a node $u$ becomes a child of $v$, the variable $Term_v$ is set to $false$, and a signal is sent to its neighbours to indicate that $Term_v=false$.
 Indeed, this variable can be updated several times for a same node before stabilizing to $true$.

 We describe an extra rule to be added to the $\cal ST$ algorithm in order to allow the node with highest identifier to learn that it is so by detecting termination of the spanning tree algorithm.
 This rule is considered {\em after} those of algorithm $\cal ST$ in each round.
 Let us denote by $N_v$ the set of neighbours of $v$, and by $Ch_v \subseteq N_v$ those which are $v$'s children.
-Also recall that we omit the round number in the expression on variables when it is non ambiguous.
+Also recall that we omit the round number in the expression on variables when it is non-ambiguous.

 \paragraph{The rule:} Given a node $v$, if ($v$ is follower) and ($Term_v=false$) and ($Z_v$ is well-formed) and ($\forall w\in N_v$ $Z_w=Z_v$) and ($\forall w\in Ch_v$ $ Term_w=true$) then $Term_v:=true$.
 Furthermore $v$ sends to his parent a signal indicating that $Term_v=true$.